 Most pups love the taste of their Canidae food!
 Both the PURE Grain-free and whole-grain lines are popular among dogs of all ages.
 Even their weight-management options (with fewer carbs and fat) are well-received by most dogs.
 Plus, if you have a super picky eater at home, their wet food options are extra tasty.

-While Canidae has both “regular” and specialty dry dog food, most owners recognize them for their PURE Grain-free line.
+While Canidae has both “regular” and specialty dry dog food, most owners recognise them for their PURE Grain-free line.